Skip to main content

 )

-Modifying the response from the original server
+Modifying the original response from the server

 Now we can configure our mock to intercept feature flag requests.